 Hello!
-My name is James and I am a placement student currently working as a Business Development Assistant within the Careers+Placements team.
-As a current student, I thought it would be insightful to share with you some of the work I have been doing and experiences I’ve had within C+P to offer some insider info on the workings of the department from a perspective perhaps slightly more relevant to you.
+My name is James and I am a placement student currently working as a Business Development Assistant within the Careers and Placements team.
+As a current student, I thought it would be insightful to share with you some of the work I have been doing and experiences I’ve had within Careers and Placements to offer some insider info on the workings of the department from a perspective perhaps slightly more relevant to you.

 What is Business Development and how does it benefit you?

-Some of you might be wondering what business development is, what role it plays within C+P and how it benefits you.
+Some of you might be wondering what business development is, what role it plays within Careers and Placements and how it benefits you.
 Business development covers a wide range of activities with the overall goal of growing a business and making the business more successful.
 Within the Employer Engagement team, we measure our success on how many opportunities we source for graduates and current students.

 In my case, as I am aligned to the postgraduate team, I have the general aim of securing as many placement opportunities for postgraduate students as possible whilst also making sure the opportunities are easy to apply for and students are aware of them.
 Primarily I work towards this objective by maintaining relationships with businesses we have previously worked with and developing fresh relationships with businesses.

 On a day to day basis this looks like phone calls, emails and meetings (currently over web cam) with businesses negotiating the best possible opportunities for students.
 This can be everything from trying to secure remuneration for placements, ensuring what’s being asked of students is fair and supports their development or just making sure that employer’s intentions are positive and are offering safe and fair working conditions for students.